MosheGroot/MosheGroot/README.md

 ## My projects

-Most of my usefull projects are notes.
-Some other interesting programming projects are private or in progress.

 * [42 projects archive](https://github.com/PP189B/42projects_archive) --  interesting projects from Ecole42 (the rest in private repo).
   + [webserv](https://github.com/PP189B/webserver21/):           Implementation of webserver (like nginx)
   + [ft_containers](https://github.com/PP189B/42projects_archive/tree/main/ft_containers):   Rewriting of some STL containers